Pretronic/Pretronic-Documentation/projects/react-github-languages/docs/guides/installation.md

 ## Language provider setup

-After the installation you should warp your app code with the `LanguageProvider`, this wrapper component is responsible for the language management and passes the translations to the `Message` components.
+After the installation you should wrap your app code with the `LanguageProvider`, this wrapper component is responsible for the language management and passes the translations to the `Message` components.

 The `repository` property must contain the name of your GitHub repository, see the [repository-setup](repository-setup) guide to get more information about the structure.